 Now let’s complicate the formula just a little further.
 In this variation, someone is not interested in the total company value, but is interested in what one single share of stock is worth on the books of the company.
 The answer isn’t hard to calculate, it is simply: Corporate Value divided by the number of shares sold.
 If a corporation is worth $283,200 and the owners have recorded 14,000 shares sold, the answer is $283,200 divided by 14,000 shares or $20.23 each.

 Why would this be important?
-Well, in the publically traded world, it is not uncommon for a share price on the open market to dip below the book value!
+Well, in the publicly traded world, it is not uncommon for a share price on the open market to dip below the book value!
 It does happen.
-There are many factors that affect the publically traded price and sometimes buyers shun a particular company due to risk.
+There are many factors that affect the publicly traded price and sometimes buyers shun a particular company due to risk.
 The stock price heads downward and there you go, it dips below the book value per share.
 This happens more frequently in the lower level markets such as the Over the Counter (OTC) markets and the Penny Stock Market.

 But as a student of this term, you need to remember that when this variation is used, it is not uncommon for the information to be conveyed in full book value format and not in the tangible format.
 A more prudent investor would want to know: ‘What is the price per share based on tangible value?
 Do you see how this can have a significant bearing in an investor’s decision model?

 This variation is used in the small business world in the legal documents between owners or shareholders.
 Several clauses in these agreements bind the owner’s to some form of compliance, sale or transfer of ownership, at a particular value.
 The most commonly used term is book value per share.
 For a small business owner, understanding its definition will help you to negotiate a better agreement between you and other parties.